NillsF/kubernetes-the-hard-way/README.md

+# Disclaimer
+This is a personal project, transforming the project by [@kelseyhightower](https://github.com/kelseyhightower) to deploy Kubernetes on Azure, the Hard Way.
+Kudos to [@kelseyhightower](https://github.com/kelseyhightower) for doing all the hard work!

 # Kubernetes The Hard Way

 This tutorial walks you through setting up Kubernetes the hard way.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
-If that's you then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides/).
+If that's you then check out [Azure Container Service](https://docs.microsoft.com/en-us/azure/aks/), or the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides/).

 Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.